Android-TPL-energy-consumption/NewRelicCrashReporting/README.md

-# CrashReportingTemplate
+# NewRelicCrashReporting

 This is a minimal application, only featuring an activity with a single button.
-It is meant to be cloned to study energy consumption of crash-reporting third-party libraries.
+It is meant to be cloned to study New Relic analytics SDK energy consumption.

 ## Scenario